globant-ui/html5bootcamp/README.md

 8. Show ```section``` content in red when a server error occurs.

-9. Use the function created in exercise 6 to get the response from [https://api.spotify.com/v1/search](https://api.spotify.com/v1/search) with parameters data "q = 'Rolling Stones', type = 'album'".
-First log the service response in Chrome's console to analyze data (see provided link on Chrome console), then display albums inside another section in the right side of the screen.
-The ```article``` element must be used to contain the album data.
+9. Use the function created in exercise 6 to get the response from [https://api.github.com/search/repositories](https://api.github.com/search/repositories) with parameters data "q = 'JavaScript'".
+First log the service response in Chrome's console to analyze data (see provided link on Chrome console), then display repository's ```full_name``` as a list in the right side of the screen.
+The ```ul``` element must be used to list the repositories data.
-For each album show: name, type, image, release_date, and a link to spotify for that album.

-10. Add an input type="text", and reuse the code for exercise 9, so the user can perform search for any artist albums.
+10. Add an input type="text", and reuse the code for exercise 9, so the user can perform search for any repository.

 11. Validate your page using W3C validator: [https://addons.mozilla.org/en-US/firefox/addon/web-developer/](https://addons.mozilla.org/en-US/firefox/addon/web-developer/)